MrTipson/DiscordCSS/README.md

 All of the stylesheets are modular.
 Import each one by writing `@import url("<link>");` at the top of your main css file (example: `@import url("https://mrtipson.github.io/DiscordCSS/theme.css");`.\
 Once you have it imported, you can keep the default values or set the variables again to change their values.

-Stylesheets are listed, along with images on the wiki page [Stylesheets](https://github.com/MrTipson/DiscordCSS/wiki/Stylesheets).\
+Stylesheets are listed, along with images on the wiki page [Stylesheets](https://github.com/MrTipson/DiscordCSS/wiki/Stylesheets).
-Some stylesheets have screenshots of examples for the theme.
-They can be found in the [examples](examples/).

 *Local files can't be opened due to access policies of browsers and discord itself.*

+# Finished themes

+Finished themes can be found in the [examples](examples/).\
+These are their own stylesheets that provide a unique look including various core stylesheets from this repository.

 # License